f5devcentral/application-study-tool/pages/getting_started.md

   # The data_types that should be enabled or disabled.
   # DNS and GTM are disabled by default and users can enable those modules
   # on all devices by setting the below to true.
-  # A full list of data_types is in /docs/receiver_readme.md.
+  # A full list of data_types is at https://f5devcentral.github.io/application-study-tool/components/otel_collector/receiver_readme.html.
   data_types:
     f5.dns:
       enabled: false